ChordPro/chordpro/docs/content/ChordPro-Configuration-Generic.md

 ## Table of Contents

-`"title"` defines the title text for the table of contents.
-By default this is the string `"Table of Contents"`.
+Multiple tables of contents can be produced, controlled by settings in the config file.

+      // Table of contents.
+      "contents" : [
+          { "fields"   : [ "songindex" ],
+            "label"    : "Table of Contents",
+            "line"     : "%{title}",
+            "omit"     : false,
+          },
+          { "fields"   : [ "sorttitle", "sortartist" ],
+            "label"    : "Contents by Title",
+            "line"     : "%{title}%{artist| - %{}}",
+            "omit"     : false,
+          },
+          { "fields"   : [ "sortartist", "sorttitle" ],
+            "label"    : "Contents by Artist",
+            "line"     : "%{artist|%{} - }%{title}",
+            "omit"     : true,
+          },
+      ],

+The default configuration generates two tables, one labelled `Table of Contents` and one labelled `Contents by Artist`.
+Each table is ordered according to the meta data specified in `"fields"`.
+The format of the content lines is specified in `"line"`.

+* `fields`
+The ordering of the table.
+You can specify one or two metadata items.
+When you specify a metadata item that has multiple values they are split out in the table.
+* `label`
+The label for this table.
+* `line`
-`"line"` defines the content of the table of contents lines.
+The format of the table lines.
 You can use all song metadata, see [here]({{< relref "ChordPro-Configuration-Format-Strings" >}}).

-The entries in the table of contents are in the same order as in the document.
-By setting `order` to `"alpha"`, the entries are sorted alphabetically by title.
+* `omit`
+If true, this table is omitted.

+Note that the first table in the default configuration is equivalent to the legacy table of contents.

+## Table of Contents (legacy)

+*The legacy config settings will be ignored if a new style specification (see above) is present*

     // Table of contents.
     "toc" : {